Our Tour Guides

 I have been a French Tour Guide for Harrow School for 14 years.
 I lived in Harrow from 1995 to 2015 with the final house being at the bottom of the famous Harrow hill and backing on to the large Harrow School Cricket Ground.
 A friend informed me that Harrow school were looking for those who spoke French to be a guide for visiting French students.
 In my youth I spent six years at a Belgian school near Louvain, so I jumped at the chance to keep up my French and be able to work for such a famous school.
 It was also a great benefit to be able to walk to work and get exercise whilst working.
 My favourite venue is the Fourth Form Room as it provides guests with a fascinating and genuine look at life in a 17th Century school and visible signs of those that went there.
-One of my favourite facts about Harrow School is that the Earl of Shaftesbury is an Old Harrovian and it is incredible what he went on to achieve.
-I would like to have tea with Sir Winston Churchill to talk about his whole life, not only the Second World War.
+One of my favourite facts about Harrow School is that the Earl of Shaftesbury is an Old Harrovian and it is incredible what he went on to achieve and his legacy continues with the Shaftesbury Enterprise - Harrow School's initiative focused on improving the educational outcomes and life opportunities for young people in the Harrow neighbourhood .
 My favourite piece of Harrow terminology is that the Masters are called Beaks which of course we translate to Bec.

 As someone who has lived on ‘the hill’ for twenty-five years, and who had never worked in education, I had always viewed Harrow School from outside ‘the bubble’.
 I watched the generations of students come and go, the wide-eyed youngsters on their first day to the confident teenagers about to face the world, and, amongst all these changes, the historic buildings stood proud and unaltered over the centuries.
 It is this on-going link with so many points in our nation’s history that first tempted me towards being a tour guide.
 Having the opportunity to escort people from different backgrounds and cultures and walk in the footsteps of kings, prime ministers and inventors, all of whom had played such a notable role in history, continues to enthrall both myself and our guests.
 Favourite fact – The School was created to give free education to local boys.
 Languages- English (with a Northern accent.)
 To have tea with - A certain Mr Warde, whose name is plain to see in the Fourth Form Room.
 Once expelled, he disappeared, and no one knows what became of him.
 I’d like to know!
 Terminology - Skew.
 I would like to think the word askew came from this but, alas, it’s Norwegian.